Our Culture -

 We believe deeply in the potential of corporate culture to be a positive, uplifting force on the planet.
-And, part of being a good corporate citizen at a highly conscious organization, like ours, means always looking for new and better ways to operate in harmony with our planet (after all, we live here, too, right?).
+As a result, we are always looking for new and better ways to operate in harmony with our planet.

 - We will never purchase endangered species wood, or buy from protected forests.